I went to the Bed, Bath and Beyond a few days ago.

 I wanted their night to be about her brave venture into the terrifying, thrilling world of college.
 I did not want it to be about the fact that a retired actor was in front of them in line at the Bed, Bath and Beyond.
-I didn’t want the focus of their conversation to be what I did 20 years ago.
+I didn’t want the focus of their conversation to be what I did more than two decades ago.

 I know I romanticize the normal and that my adoration for the mundane could be a “grass is greener” situation.
 But I love those traditional social milestones and so I want them for others.
 I truly believe there is something inherently wonderful about the simple things in life – the connections, the transitions, the moments of silence.
 I love being able to acknowledge and enjoy them.